Will I Need Surgery for My Carpal Tunnel?

 First, the is much evidence that both NSAIDs and steroids actually interfere with healing.
 It may very well be that the injections themselves will prevent long term healing.

-Second, the carpal tunnel is a tight tunnel, made of bone on one side and the steel-like flexor retinaculum on the other side.
+Second, the carpal tunnel is a tight tunnel, made of bone on one side and the steel-like flexor retinaculum on the other side, as a wrist pain doctor in Mesa AZ can explain.
 Through this tunnels, 9 tendons and one tiny little soft nerve run.
 When the tendons swell, the median nerve is smashed like a toddler stuck in an elevator with the entire defensive line of the Vikings.
 So we put blinders on and try to control the swelling with drugs or injections, and when that fails we just go in there and make some snips, so the swelling can continue without creating a problem.

 But what caused the swelling in the first place?
 While it seems like the obvious question, it’s almost never asked.
 In my experience, fascial / muscular problems in the forearm (both the front and back side) create a situation where the tendons are put under increased strain and begin to swell, creating the symptoms known as carpal tunnel.